softwareguru/beam-summit-website/content/about.md

 ### What is Beam Summit?

 The goal of Beam Summit has been to connect a community of professionals around the world who use, contribute to, and are learning Apache Beam.
-The 2026 overall theme for focus is "Expanding the Data Ecosystem" which is about how Apache Beam empowers users to seamlessly integrate and process data from disparate sources, including real-time streams, batch repositories, and emerging data platforms to power applications in areas like ML.
+The 2026 overall theme for focus was “Expanding the Data Ecosystem” which was about how Apache Beam empowers users to seamlessly integrate and process data from disparate sources, including real-time streams, batch repositories, and emerging data platforms to power applications in areas like ML.

 This annual conference provides a space to share use cases, performance and resource optimizations, discuss pain points, and talk about the benefits of implementing Apache Beam in organizations.
 The event brought together the Apache Beam community to discuss the project’s status, its technical advances, and its future.